Alumni

 2019-2021

-Meera Subash, MD is currently on clinical faculty the University of Texas Health Sciences Center in Houston where she will be serving in a joint appointment with the Division of Rheumatology at the McGovern Medical School and the UTHealth School of Biomedical Informatics.
+Meera Subash, MD is currently on clinical faculty the University of Texas Health Sciences Center with a joint appointment in the Division of Rheumatology at the McGovern Medical School and the UTHealth School of Biomedical Informatics.
 She completed her internal medicine residency at UC San Diego followed by a chief resident year at the VA San Diego.
 During fellowship, she co-facilitated the Rheumatology Informatics System for Effectiveness (RISE) Learning Collaborative, co-led the development of the innovative Parnassus Emergency Department Video Visit model which was adopted by the Digital Recovery Solutions Team during UCSF's COVID-19 response and recently led AMIA's ACIF Go-Live Podcast series.
 Dr. Subash's informatics interests include improving the digital patient experience, quality improvement metrics and reporting in the EHR, telehealth applications, and fostering a diverse workforce in clinical informatics.
+Dr. Subash has been elected to the 2024-2026 Epic Adult Rheumatology Steering Committee and will instrument changes to Epic foundational content that affect her specialty.

 2018-2020

 Logan Pierce, MD is currently on clinical faculty at the UCSF Division of Hospital Medicine (DHM), and practices clinically as a hospitalist and proceduralist.
 He completed his medical school training at Tufts University School of Medicine in Boston, MA followed by a residency in Internal Medicine at UCLA.
-During his Clinical Informatics Fellowship at UCSF, he learned to code using R, SQL, and Tableau, which gave him the skills necessary to lead a new data analytics group embedded in UCSF's Department of Surgery.
-Dr. Pierce splits the remainder of his time between the Department of Medicine (where he serves as the Assistant Director for Data Core) as well as UCSF's Center for Digital Health Innovation (CDHI).
-He also sits on the Digital Diagnostics & Therapeutics Committee as well as the Research Data Science Council.
+During his Clinical Informatics Fellowship at UCSF, he learned to code using R, SQL, and Tableau, which gave him the skills necessary to help lead the development of a new clinical data analytics group embedded in UCSF's Department of Medicine, called Data Core.
+Dr. Pierce also provides clinical data science support for the UCSF Department of Surgery and sits on two university committees: the Digital Diagnostics & Therapeutics Committee as well as the Research Data Science Council.
 His research interests include healthcare price transparency, clinical data dashboards, and machine learning applications in medicine.

 2016-2018